jgarber623/webmention-cli/README.md

 Before installing and using webmention-cli, you'll want to have [Ruby](https://www.ruby-lang.org) 2.6 (or newer) installed.
 It's recommended that you use a Ruby version managment tool like [rbenv](https://github.com/rbenv/rbenv), [chruby](https://github.com/postmodern/chruby), or [rvm](https://github.com/rvm/rvm).

-webmention-cli is developed using Ruby 2.6.10 and is additionally tested against Ruby 2.7, 3.0, and 3.1 using [CircleCI](https://app.circleci.com/pipelines/github/jgarber623/webmention-cli).
+webmention-cli is developed using Ruby 2.6.10 and is additionally tested against Ruby 2.7, 3.0, and 3.1 using [GitHub Actions](https://github.com/jgarber623/webmention-cli/actions).

 ## Installation